hanrach/group_2/README.md

 - You can run `make clean` to delete all the files in the subdirectories except the scipts.

 ### Tests

+Tests are written to make sure all the dependencies are loaded in.
+It's likely to be useful if you are not running `make all` and choose to run each step incrementally.

-- Run `test_dir("tests/testthat")` in the base directory `group_2_youtube` in Rstudio console before `make all`.
-All the tests should fail since the directories are clean.
+- Run `test_dir("tests/testthat")` in the base directory `group_2_youtube` in Rstudio console.
+All the tests should fail in the beginning since the directories are clean.

-- After `make all`, all the tests should pass.
+- After all the steps, all the tests should pass.